ZibanPirate/hey-cli/README.md

 # hey-cli

-ask your CLI, next command will be auto-generated.
+Ask your CLI, next command will be auto-generated.